 There’s nothing more annoying than streaming your favorite show or film and the video keeps pausing, or your online game keeps stuttering, guaranteeing you’ll never win that victory royale.
 You can thank packet loss for that inconvenience.

-What is packet loss and how do you fix it?
+What is packet loss, and how do you fix it?
 Read on to understand the problem, learn how to check for packet loss, and resolve the issue using a variety of methods.

-Think of a single email as a convoy of buses taking the class of 2021 to Disney World.
+Think of a single email as a convoy of buses taking the class to Disney World.
 Each bus carries a portion of the overall student body — your email — along with information about where it’s going, where it’s from, and who is riding in the seats.

 Networks essentially break your email — and all other data — down to these buses, or packets.
 In turn, the email you send to mom is not just one large file crammed through the internet pipes.
 Instead, it is a convoy of little data bits so everyone else can simultaneously send emails to mom too.

 Once all buses reach the set destination, their payloads unload to recreate your message in Mom’s email client.